kovidgoyal/calibre/manual/conversion.rst

 options to fine tune the conversion process.
 Note however that |app|'s conversion system is not a substitute for a full blown ebook editor.
-To edit ebooks, I recommend first converting them to EPUB or AZW3 using |app| and then using the Tweak Book feature to get them into perfect shape.
+To edit ebooks, I recommend first converting them to EPUB or AZW3 using |app| and then using the Edit Book feature to get them into perfect shape.
 You can then use the edited ebook as input for conversion into other formats in |app|.

 This document will refer mainly to the conversion settings as found in the